Pulsar timing array: Overview

 One influence on these propagation properties are low-frequency GWs, with a frequency of 10^{−9} to 10^{−6} hertz; the most likely astrophysical sources of such GWs are supermassive black hole binaries in the centres of merging galaxies, where tens of millions of solar masses are in orbit with a period between months and a few years.

-GWs cause the time of arrival of the pulses to vary by a few tens of nanoseconds over their wavelength (so, for a frequency of 3 x 10^{−8} Hz, one cycle per year, one would find that pulses arrive 20 ns early in July and 20 ns late in January).
+GWs cause the time of arrival of the pulses to vary by a few tens of nanoseconds over their wavelength (so, for a frequency of 3 × 10^{−8} Hz, one cycle per year, one would find that pulses arrive 20 ns early in July and 20 ns late in January).
 This is a delicate experiment, although millisecond pulsars are stable enough clocks that the time of arrival of the pulses can be predicted to the required accuracy; the experiments use collections of 20 to 50 pulsars to account for dispersion effects in the atmosphere and in the space between the observer and the pulsar.
 It is necessary to monitor each pulsar roughly once a week; a higher cadence of observation would allow the detection of higher-frequency GWs, but it is unclear whether there would be loud enough astrophysical sources at such frequencies.

 It is not possible to get accurate sky locations for the sources by this method, as analysing timings for twenty pulsars would produce a region of uncertainty of 100 square degrees – a patch of sky about the size of the constellation Scutum which would contain at least thousands of merging galaxies.

 The main goal of PTAs is measuring the amplitude of background GWs, possibly caused by a history of supermassive black hole mergers.
 The amplitudes can describe the history of how galaxies were formed.
 The bound on the amplitude of the background waves is called an upper limit.
 The amplitude of the GW background is less than the upper limit.

 Some supermassive black hole binaries may form a stable binary and only merge after many times the current age of the universe.
 This is called the final parsec problem.
 It is unclear how supermassive black holes approach each other at this distance.

 While supermassive black hole binaries are the most likely source of very low frequency GWs, other sources could generate the waves, such as cosmic strings, which may have formed early in the history of the universe.
 When cosmic strings interact, they can form loops that decay by radiating GWs.

 Active and proposed PTAs

-Globally there are five active pulsar timing array projects.
+Globally there are several active pulsar timing array efforts.
 The first three projects (PPTA, EPTA, and NANOGrav) have begun collaborating under the title of the International Pulsar Timing Array project, InPTA became a member in 2021.
 Recently China has also become active although not a full member of IPTA yet.
+Additionally, there is a gamma-ray pulsar timing array using the Fermi Gamma-ray Space Telescope.